 Ensuring that the academy governing body understands it has collectively responsible for the academy’s safeguarding arrangements, even though a governor will be nominated as the ‘Safeguarding Governor’ with responsibility for championing all safeguarding requirements.’

-All members of the academy governing body undertake safeguarding training to ensure they have the knowledge and information needed to equip them to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of robust ‘safeguarding arrangements and to act as the ‘critical friend’.
+All members of the academy governing body undertake safeguarding training to ensure they have the knowledge and information needed to equip them to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of robust safeguarding arrangements and to act as the ‘critical friend’.
 This training must focus on their strategic role and not on operational procedures.

 The Chair of Governors and named Safeguarding Governor accessing role specific training to enable them to comply and discharge their child protection/ safeguarding responsibilities including should any allegations be made against the Headteacher.